Paleozoic: Fauna

-The Palaeozoic marine fauna was notably lacking in predators relative to the present day.
-Predators made up about 4% of the fauna in Palaeozoic assemblages while making up 17% of temperate Cenozoic assemblages and 31% of tropical ones.
-Infaunal animals made up 4% of soft substrate Palaeozoic communities but about 47% of Cenozoic communities.
-Additionally, the Palaeozoic had very few facultatively motile animals that could easily adjust to disturbance, with such creatures composing 1% of its assemblages in contrast to 50% in Cenozoic faunal assemblages.
-Non-motile animals untethered to the substrate, extremely rare in the Cenozoic, were abundant in the Palaeozoic.
+The Paleozoic marine fauna was notably lacking in predators relative to the present day.
+Predators made up about 4% of the fauna in Paleozoic assemblages while making up 17% of temperate Cenozoic assemblages and 31% of tropical ones.
+Infaunal animals made up 4% of soft substrate Paleozoic communities but about 47% of Cenozoic communities.
+Additionally, the Paleozoic had very few facultatively motile animals that could easily adjust to disturbance, with such creatures composing 1% of its assemblages in contrast to 50% in Cenozoic faunal assemblages.
+Non-motile animals untethered to the substrate, extremely rare in the Cenozoic, were abundant in the Paleozoic.

 Microbiota

-Palaeozoic phytoplankton overall were both nutrient-poor themselves and adapted to nutrient-poor environmental conditions.
-This phytoplankton nutrient poverty has been cited as an explanation for the Palaeozoic's relatively low biodiversity.
+Paleozoic phytoplankton overall were both nutrient-poor themselves and adapted to nutrient-poor environmental conditions.
+This phytoplankton nutrient poverty has been cited as an explanation for the Paleozoic's relatively low biodiversity.